Proxima-Ch2426/ProximaLaunchers/README.md

 # Mod progress:
 ## Currently added:
 - DC-XA
-- DC-Y (WIP)
+- DC-Y

 ## Future updates:
 ### DC-XA

-  - Add the launch infrastructure (?)
-  - Add separate aeroshell and parachute
+  - Overhaulled model and textures
 ### DC-Y
-  - Add engines, Waterfall compatible
+  - Add an adapter to turn it into an upper stage
+  - Add a block 2 variant (?) <i>(idea by Marc on Discord)</i>

 ## Future additions:
 - MD X-33